 Though it is a cold desert, agriculture and animal husbandry are major occupations here.
 The economy of the village is based mainly on trade with Ladakh.
 The trade with Ladakh is based on barter system with Kibber locals often trading horses for yaks.
 The Purang La is the main trade route.
 Spiti remains snowbound during winter and temperature falls to sub-zero levels.

 Climatic condition compels villagers to mostly stay within their houses.
 Villagers stock food to last the winter and utilize the time while to knit clothes and make handcraft items.
 Though remote, Kibber has all the basic amenities like electricity, civil dispensary, school, post office, etc.

-Kibber Wildlife Sanctuary is also located close to the village.
-It is home to the Ibex, blue sheep, red fox, Tibetan woolly hare, Himalayan Wolf, lynx, pika, Tibetan wild ass and snow leopard.
-It is the only sanctuary in India that is situated in a cold desert area.
+Kibber Wildlife Sanctuary, India’s only wild life sanctuary in a cold desert, is located here.
+It is home to the ibex, blue sheep, red fox, Tibetan woolly hare, Himalayan wolf, lynx, pika, Tibetan wild ass and the snow leopard.

-Another claim to fame is the presence of large amount of fossils in and around Kibber.
-The village is among the most fossilferous region of the world and has earned Spiti the sobriquet of ‘Fossils Park’.
+Kibber is home to a large amount of fossils.
+The village is among the most fossiliferous regions of the world and has earned Spiti the title of ‘Fossils Park’.

-Hotels or resorts are non-existent in Kibber.
-Locals do provide rooms on rent.
-The homestays are affordable.
+There are no hotels and resorts in Kibber.
+Locals provide rooms on rent.
+Homestays are affordable.
 Don’t expect luxury comfort while staying with the locals.
 Camping facilities are also available during summer in the village.

 Options to eat are very limited in Kibber.
 Guest houses or homestays provide food on demand.
-Locals do serve Tibeten and Indian cuisine.
+Locals also serve Tibetan, Indian and Chinese cuisine.